 This policy applies to Primary Covered Accounts in Appendix (A) and does not apply to accounts covered under the UABHS "Red Flags" policy.

-1. Excepting those individuals covered by the existing UABHS "Red Flags" policy, all other individuals, (faculty, staff, students, and visitors), schools, departments, affiliates and/or other similar entities within the University community, including employees of contracted or outsourced non-UAB entities who have access to covered account Personal Identifying Information (PII) are subject to this policy.
+Excepting those individuals covered by the existing UABHS "Red Flags" policy, all other contracted or outsourced non-UAB entities who have access to covered account Personal Identifying Information (PII) are subject to this policy.